hyunilyoo/epl-prediction/.ipynb_checkpoints/README-checkpoint.md

-# EPL-Prediction
+### English Premier League Top 4 Prediction - ML Classification

+Date: 04/16/2019
+Name: Hyunil Yoo

+### Backgroud
-## The reason why I'm doing this analysis
+The reason why I'm doing this analysis:
-1. A huge soccer and Chelsea FC fan
-2. Watch soccer every week
-3. Curiosity
-    - What are the most important factors to win a match?
-    - Can I predict top4 on this year's table.
+I’m a huge soccer and Chelsea FC fan, and I was wondering about what are the crucial factors that teams must have to win the league.
+Is it number passes, pass accuracy, shot on target, and so on.
+What factors should a team to focus on?
+It will be interesting to know what factors are actually affecting matches and use that insight to improve team’s performances.

+### Problem Statement
+There just too many things to focus to train teams.

+### Objective
+Find the features that help team's performance to win the league if there is one.

+### Proposal
-## How I’m going to approach this topic?
+How I’m going to approach this topic?

 1. Getting data from the official EPL website
     a.
 Web scraping
 2. Exploring data
     a.
-Data Cleaning
+Data Wrangling
     b.
-Visualizing data
+EDA
     c.
-Correlation among features
+Normalization
-3. Make statistical models
+3. Test ML models

-    a.
-Multinomial Logistic Regression
-    b.
-Support Vector Machine
-    c.
-XG Boost
-    d.
-Knn
-4. Choose the best model to predict the final table
+4. Choose the best model to predict the top 4

-## Soccer Jargons
+### Soccer Jargons

 Aerial Battle: The number of winning the balls that were in the air.
 Big Chance Created: The number of chances that are directly related to score.